DahlitzFlorian/math-tokenizer/README.md

 [![Build Status](https://travis-ci.org/DahlitzFlorian/math-tokenizer.svg?branch=master)](https://travis-ci.org/DahlitzFlorian/math-tokenizer)

 ## Description ##
 This is a simple and lightweighted tokenizer for mathematical functions written in pure Python.
-It was tested with Python 3.4.
+It was tested with Python >= 3.4.

-version 1.0.0
+version 1.0.1

 ## Features ##
 * tokenize mathematical function

 ## Future features ##
-* tokenizer with own rules
+* create own rules

 ## Installation ##
 The package is available via ```pip```